 PECS is a systematic system, which means that it follows a specific set of steps to teach communication skills.

 If you are interested in learning more about PECS, there are many resources available online and in libraries.
-You can also talk to your child's doctor or therapist to see if PECS is a good fit for your child.
+You can also talk to your child's doctor or SLT professionals to see if PECS is a good fit for your child.